thomasteplick/char-recognition/README.md

 but it eventually settles down after about 150 epochs.
 An epoch is the forward and backward propagation of all the 64 training samples.
 </p>
 <p>
 When the <i>Test</i> link is clicked, 64 examples are supplied to the MLP.
-It classifies the alpha-numerica characters.
+It classifies the alpha-numeric characters.
 The test results are tabulated and the actual characters are graphed from the encoding that was supplied to the MLP.
 It takes some trial-and-error with the MLP Training Parameters to reduce the MSE to zero.
 It is possible to a specify a more complex MLP than necessary and not get good results.
 For example, using more hidden layers, a greater layer depth,